calcallaghan/ruby-study/README.md

 I'm mostly working my way through Chris Pine's [Learn to Program](https://pine.fm/LearnToProgram/chap_00.html) Ruby tutorials.
 I'll make my way back here as I learn more to fix some of my formatting and commenting, but for now I'm mostly getting things running.

+## What's next?
+To get closer to Rails, I'll be taking a spin through this guide to [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html).